-- 20.4 Staff who do not have designated responsibility for safeguarding and child protection, including the Headteacher, will receive annual updates and notifications of any necessary changes by email and staff meetings.
-An outside trainer will hold Safeguarding Training in school at least every three years. - 20.5 All staff will have training in preventing radicalisation and extremism ('Prevent') either by attending a Workshop to Raise Awareness of Prevent (WRAP) or completing an on-line course, followed by a discussion with the DSL.
-The DSL is the Prevent Lead and will attend WRAP. - 20.6 In addition, all staff members will receive regular safeguarding and child protection updates from the DSL as required, but at least annually.
-This will include learning from local and national serious cases when the learning becomes available. - 20.7 When DSLs and Deputies take up the role they will attend enhanced (Level 3) training provided through the LSCB multi-agency course.
-They must be updated at 2 yearly intervals after that. - 20.8 In addition, their knowledge and skills will be updated regularly at least annually.
-These individuals are expected to take responsibility for their own learning about safeguarding and child protection by, for example: taking time to read and digest newsletters and relevant research articles; attending training offered by LSCB on matters such as domestic abuse, attachment and child sexual and criminal exploitation; completing on-line training on FGM; attending local DSL forums etc. - 20.9 Designated Teachers for Looked-After Children (mandatory for maintained schools and academies;) will undertake appropriate training.
-In BCP this is provided by BCP Virtual School. - 20.10 Headteachers and at least one governor will complete safer recruitment training and the school will ensure that at least 1 member of a recruitment panel is safer recruitment trained. - 20.11 It is recommended by the LSCB that all governors attend training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children Safe in Education' 2019.
+23.4 Staff who do not have designated responsibility for safeguarding and child protection, including the Headteacher, will receive annual updates and notifications of any necessary changes by email and staff meetings.
+An outside trainer will hold Safeguarding Training in school at least every three years.

+23.5 All staff will have training in preventing radicalisation and extremism ('Prevent') - either by attending a Workshop to Raise Awareness of Prevent (WRAP) or completing an on-line course, followed by a discussion with the DSL.
+The DSL is the Prevent Lead and will attend WRAP.

+23.6 In addition, all staff members will receive regular safeguarding and child protection updates from the DSL as required, but at least annually.
+This will include learning from local and national serious cases when the learning becomes available.

+23.7 When DSLs and Deputies take up the role they will attend enhanced (Level 3) training provided through the LSCB multi-agency course.
+They must be updated at 2 yearly intervals after that.

+23.8 In addition, their knowledge and skills will be updated regularly - at least annually.
+These individuals are expected to take responsibility for their own learning about safeguarding and child protection by, for example: taking time to read and digest newsletters and relevant research articles; attending training offered by LSCB on matters such as domestic abuse, attachment and child sexual and criminal exploitation; completing on-line training on FGM; attending local DSL forums etc.

+23.9 Designated Teachers for Looked-After Children will undertake appropriate training.
+In BCP this is provided by BCP Virtual School.

+23.10 Headteachers and at least one governor will complete safer recruitment training and the school will ensure that at least 1 member of a recruitment panel is safer recruitment trained.

+23.11 It is recommended by the LSCB that all governors attend training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children Safe in Education' 2020.
 Attendance includes those who also work with children and have attended child protection training in that role.

-21. Raising concerns about safeguarding practice in our school
+24. Raising concerns about safeguarding practice in our school allegation against a member of staff, should contact the Local Authority Designated Officer (also known as the LADO).

-21.1 In this school we promote a culture where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice.
+24.1 In this school we promote a culture where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice.

-- 21.2 Any issues which they have not been able to resolve with the Headteacher should be reported to the governors in the first instance.
-If they are still not satisfied they should approach the Director for Children's Services or, if the issue relates to the conduct of or allegation against a member of staff, should contact the Local Authority Designated Officer (also known as the LADO). - 21.3 Staff should refer to the school's whistle-blowing policy for more information or can use the NSPCC whistle blowing helpline: 0800 0280285.
+24.2 Any issues which they have not been able to resolve with the Headteacher should be reported to the governors in the first instance.
+If they are still not satisfied they should approach the Director for Children's Services or, if the issue relates to the conduct of or

+24.3 Staff should refer to the school's whistle-blowing policy for more information or can use the NSPCC whistle blowing helpline: 0800 0280285.

-22. Information for parents and carers
+25. Information for parents and carers